anjanadevanand/toyWGN/README.md

 ### 1. Basic elements of setting up a package, including naming, directory structure and so forth.

 > __Naming:__ Can contain letters, numbers and periods.
 It must start with a letter and cannot end with a period.
-Wickham recommends against using periods to avoid confusion with the names of S3 methods.
+Hadley recommends against using periods to avoid confusion with the names of S3 methods.
 He also recommends against using a mix of uppercase and lowercase letters - since it makes the package name hard to remember and type.
 >
 > Directory Structure inside the top-level directory __package_name/__
 >